Final Destination: Bloodlines (2025) review – Death is back and better than ever

 A Series That Died With a Whimper

-Horror has been a bit crap, as of late.
-2025 hasn’t had nearly the same level of quality of releases as last year.
-Luckily, Final Destination: Bloodlines is here to fix that.
+Final Destination: Bloodlines might be the first genuinely fantastic 2025 release in a few months.
 Now, I am not going to say that Final Destination 5 was a bad film because I really don’t think that it was.
 The Final Destination, on the other hand, the less said about that pile of shite the better.

 Final Destination 5 actually fixed a lot of the series’ ongoing issues and presented us with a more mature cast to root for rather than a group of unlikable teen prick-holes.
 The problem was, it came at a time when people were just a little bit tired of the format.